praneetsah/DialAnyone/README.md

+100% Vibe Coded -- Everything below and all the code that you see is Vibe Coded (except this 1 line).

-# DialAnyone - Source Available Phone Calling Platform
+# DialAnyone - Open Source Phone Calling Platform

-DialAnyone is a source-available phone calling platform that allows users to make calls from their browser to any phone number worldwide.
+DialAnyone is a Open-Source phone calling platform that allows users to make calls from their browser to any phone number worldwide.
 This project uses Twilio for telephony services and Stripe for payment processing.

 ## Important License Information